PauliusMacernis/KnowledgeBase/README.md

  - What is the max UTF-`...` available?
  - What is Unicode?
  - What is the difference between UTF-8 and Unicode?
+ - What is Byte order mark (BOM)?
+ - What is the difference between little-endian and big-endian?
+ - What is the default line ending (EOL) for each of the following: Windows, Linux, OSX, Unix, older Mac?

 ## Regular expressions
  - What is the difference between `[]` and `()`?